 and the phase adjustment $\delta \theta^f_n$ at time $T$ is then given by

-Now the signal generated by an oscillator in practice is also corrupted by its phase noise which is a combination of interference from the external noise sources, i.e., noise from the power supply and bias currents in MOSFETs and BJTs in the circuit, and random fluctuation of the phase generated internally in the oscillator.
+Now the signal generated by an oscillator in practice is also corrupted by its phase noise which is a combination of interference from the external noise sources that includes noise from the power supply and bias currents in MOSFETs and BJTs in the circuit, and random fluctuation of the phase generated internally in the oscillator.
 The phase noise varies randomly in the oscillator and causes a phase jitter in its generated signal.
 This phase jitter can be measured from the phase noise profile of an oscillator which can be created by dividing the possible range of offset frequency into different operating regions and measuring the noise contribution due to frequency random walk, frequency/phase flicker, and white frequency/phase in each region (see Fig. 3 in \cite{Serge_Access_2021}).
-The phase jitter is a function of the integrated phase noise power $A$ which is computed from the log of a sum of the areas of all the regions in the phase noise profile of an oscillator.
+The phase jitter is a function of the integrated phase noise power $A$ which is computed from the log of the sum of the areas of all the regions in the phase noise profile of an oscillator.
 The phase jitter is defined as

-Several mathematical models exist for modeling the phase noise profile of oscillators \cite{Leeson_1966, Phase_noise_2000}, and typically the value of $A$ ranges from $-103.05$ dB to $-53.46$ dB for a low phase noise oscillator to a typical high phase noise oscillator.
-In this work, we choose $A=-53.46$ dB $\left(\text{i.e., } \sigma_\theta=2.7\times 10^{-3}\right)$ that defines a typical voltage controlled oscillator.
-Thus the phase term $\delta \theta_n$ modeling the phase jitter in $\delta \phi_n$ in \eqref{Sig_model} is assumed as normally distributed with zero mean and standard deviation given by \eqref{Jitter_Eqn} \cite{Serge_Access_2021}.
+Several mathematical models exist for modeling the phase noise profile of oscillators \cite{Leeson_1966, Phase_noise_2000}, and typically the value of $A$ ranges from $-103.05$ dB to $-53.46$ dB for low to high phase noise oscillator, respectively.
+In this work, we choose $A=-53.46$ dB $\left(\text{i.e., } \sigma_\theta=2.7\times 10^{-3}\right)$ that defines the phase noise of a typical voltage controlled oscillator.
+Thus the phase term $\delta \theta_n$ modeling the phase jitter in $\delta \phi_n$ from \eqref{Sig_model} is assumed as normally distributed with zero mean and standard deviation given by \eqref{Jitter_Eqn} \cite{Serge_Access_2021}.